Updated Survivor Story: Peter Suess

 In 2012, another scan showed three spots on my liver.
 At that time, they used a treatment that wasn’t available to me in 2011; a treatment that only became available after research and clinical trials.

 It wasn’t easy.
 I was supposed to have 12 treatments.
 I struggled through the summer of 2012, and even spent four days in the hospital.
-After the tenth treatment, I didn’t think I could do it anymore.
-I now had lost 100 pounds since diagnosis.
+After the 10th treatment, I didn’t think I could do it anymore.
+I had lost 100 pounds since diagnosis.
 My family gathered around me and we all had a good cry.
 Then we decided together, I MUST DO TWO MORE.
 I did and on October 17, 2012, I had treatment number 12.
-From 3 p.m. that day, I started feeling better and I’ve felt better every day since.
+That afternoon, I started feeling better and I’ve felt better every day since.

-My scans have been clear for a year.
-ALL THAT I HAVE BEEN THROUGH HAS WORKED!
+My scans through 2013 were clear and it was a wonderful treatment -free year.
+ALL THAT I HAD BEEN THROUGH HAD WORKED!

-In these four years, I got to walk my youngest daughter down the aisle at her wedding.
-I have held my newest grandchild and another grandchild is coming in February.
+In these five years, I got to walk my youngest daughter down the aisle at her wedding.
+I have held my two newest grandchildren.
 A few months ago I was on a tube with my grandkids behind a ski boat during our family vacation.
-I FELT GREAT!
-On the last night we floated to the middle of the lake to watch the sunset – all 14 of us – TOGETHER!
+On the last night we floated to the middle of the lake to watch the sunset – all 15 of us – TOGETHER!

-My brother-in-law was diagnosed with pancreatic cancer fifteen months after me.
+My brother-in-law was diagnosed with pancreatic cancer 15 months after me.
 He had the same treatments and the same surgery.
 Unfortunately, his treatments were not as successful.
-This past May, he passed away from complications of pancreatic cancer.
+In May of 2013 he passed away from complications of pancreatic cancer.
 As you can imagine, this was a devastating blow to our family.

-I have learned to manage the enzymes I take before every meal and the diabetes I developed following my surgeries and the 2012 chemotherapy.
-I have regained about 30 pounds and go to the gym and/or walk 3-4 times a week.
+I have learned to manage the enzymes I take before every meal, and the diabetes I developed following my surgeries and the 2012 chemotherapy.
+I have regained about 30 pounds and go to the gym and/or walk several times a week.
 Every day I get to celebrate being alive!

 WE HAVE BEEN BLESSED!